sbn-psi/harvest-policy-generator/README.md

 `basedir` is the root directory of the bundle

-`baseurl` is the location of the archive.
-Include the portion just above the bundle url
+`baseurl` is the url of the bundle

 `bundleid` is the id of the bundle.
 This is the fourth component of the logical id.